gcallah/MiscWriting/Empire/empire.md

 sovereignty.

 The main group falling outside the scope of Roman tolerance was the Christians.
-And that was because Christianity, because of its strict monotheism, did not permit its adherents to pay homage to the ancient gods of the Roman polity.
+And that was because Christianity, due to its strict monotheism, did not permit its adherents to pay homage to the ancient gods of the Roman polity.
 The many polytheistic societies Rome had conquered were allowed to keep all of their local gods and traditional rites, so long as they added into those the appropriate civil performance of homage to the Roman gods.
 The Romans would have similarly allowed Christians their own practices, except for their steadfast (and to the Romans inexplicable) refusal to perform the required civic rituals.

 Jewish monotheism escaped the fate of Christianity because it was old, clearly older than Rome, and the Romans respected things that had endured.
 (They had an early understanding of the Lindy effect.)
 (https://en.wikipedia.org/wiki/Lindy_effect)

-But besides that one large faling, the Romans in general did not concern themselves with how the residents of some conquered territory conducted their lives: they could

 Daniel McCarthy points out that the Monroe Doctrine was similarly non-ideological: